Macrometacorp/docs/docs/search/patterns.md

 ## Faceted Search

 Faceted search allows for combining aggregation with search queries to retrieve how frequently values occur overall.
-We need to first define a view using the identity analyzer as follows,
+We need to first define a view using the identity analyzer as follows:

 ```bash
 curl --location --request POST 'https://<HOST>/_fabric/Hotels/_api/search/view' \